MBrunoStem/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
+Look up the current weather and the 5 day forecast in your area!

 WHEN I search a city
 THEN I get then I get the current day's forecast and a 5 day forecast